Skip to content

 Send the link to the recipient.
 The note is deleted automatically after reading.

 Share sensitive information safely and privately.
-Your note is transmitted securely over SSL and encrypted on our server using AES-256 encryption before being stored.
-It can be viewed only once by the recipient, ensuring your data stays protected.
+Your note is encrypted in your browser with AES-256 before it is sent — we only ever store ciphertext we cannot read (zero-knowledge).
+It can be viewed only once by the recipient.

 How to Create a Private Note

 Write your message, click Create, and share the generated link with your recipient.
+The decryption key is part of the link, so keep it private.
 Once the note is opened, it is permanently deleted and cannot be viewed again.

 Why Use This Tool?